 - Folding banquet tables – very convenient if you get the 60″ x 30″ size, as they are very close to an exact number of 32-stud baseplates long and wide.
 They do tend to be expensive, heavy (new structural foam ones now available are lighter) and bulky to store if you’re not setting up a permanent layout.
 You also have the option of renting them for a short-term temporary town.
 Rental tables can be wobbly and of varying heights.

-- Custom tables – You can find drawings on the Greater Portland Lego Railroaders website for their modular train tables built from plywood.
+- Custom tables – You used to be able to find drawings on the Greater Portland Lego Railroaders website for their modular train tables built from plywood, but they have disappeared.
 Very convenient, but you need either woodworking skills and tools available, or to have them made, which can be expensive.
 Some people use plywood tables with folding legs: see this discussion on LUGNET.
 David “Zonker” Harris has more details on his website about the original PNLTC tables and a different kind of modular tables used by BayLUG/BayLTC.

 - Model-railroad-style benchwork – check model railroad books and magazines for information on building your own baseboards to exactly fit your situation.
 Older-style wooden baseboards may be most suitable: new methods of building light baseboards from foam are probably not strong enough for Lego layouts.
 Here’s an article on basic benchwork.